Mental health unit

-DomusVi offers care to patients with mental illnesses by means of an integration-based and multidisciplinary approach.
+DomusVi offers mental health care to persons with mental illnesses from an integrative and multi-disciplinary approach.

-Our professionals operate on the basis of five principles: inclusion, individualisation, professionalisation, participation and stabilisation.
+Our professionals work on the basis of five principles: inclusion, individualisation, professionalisation, participation and stabilisation.

-These principles are designed to improve and encourage the patient’s independence and promote their social inclusion.
-To do so we work on three factors:
+These principles are aimed at improving and promoting the autonomy of the person and facilitating their social inclusion.
+To achieve this, we work from three dimensions:

-1. Active participation by all those involved: nurses, family members and professionals.
+1. Active participation of all persons involved: patients, family members and professionals.
 Community integration.

 How we work